Our Company

 1850: An Immigrant Becomes America’s First Springmaker

-Established in 1850 in a small back street shop in New Haven, Connecticut, John Evans’ Sons, Inc., had humble beginnings.
+Established in 1850 in a small back street shop in New Haven, Connecticut, John Evans’ Sons, Incorporated, had humble beginnings.
 John Evans was a recent Welsh immigrant and a blacksmith by trade.
 An industrious and visionary man, he personified the entrepreneurial spirit of his time.
-His success was evidenced by his ability to innovate and adapt technology throughout the decades leading up to the twentieth century: an approach that lives on at John Evans’ Sons, Inc., to this day.
+His success was evidenced by his ability to innovate and adapt technology throughout the decades leading up to the twentieth century: an approach that lives on at John Evans’ Sons, Incorporated, to this day.

 John Evans’ initial products were flat suspension springs for horse-drawn buggies and carriages.
 In contrast to some manufacturers of the era who formed spring steel solely for the immensely popular “hoop skirt,” John Evans was thinking of “diversification”––a strategy that continues to make our manufacturing stand out from the rest.